abhigyan17/UbuntuNetworkConfig/README.md

 Script use to change network configuration in ubuntu

-Screenshots below shocasing the steps to use this script Please note its only for the Ubunutu servers.
+Screenshots below showcasing the steps to use this scripts Please note its only for the Ubunutu servers.

 ![alt text](image.png)